-- Fig. Fast cool down takes place if cool down is - (99) selected and END TEMP is set to 0.
-The water level is raised from low to high without cold water valve being shut off.
+- Fig. Fast cool down takes place if cool down is - (93) selected and END TEMP is set to 0.
+The water level is raised to the level set by the factory as the high level without the cold water valve being shut off.